Michigan Life Insurance - Protect Your Families Future

 Term Life Insurance

 Inexpensive option and provides a tax-free death benefit to your beneficiaries with coverage for a fixed period of years (5, 10, 15, 20 and 30) depending on your age at the time of purchase.
 Term life does not accumulate cash value.
-Also ask about our term life insurance with return of premium.
+Also ask about our term life insurance with a return of premium option.
 Pay for your entire term, and receive a lump sum check back for the entire amount of premium you paid.